whypam/Express-Static-Route-Starter/README.md

 3. Download the installer package for you system.
 4. Follow the instructions to install the Nodejs

-### Install Code Editor

-You may choose any code editor you like.
-[Visual Studio Code](https://code.visualstudio.com/download) is one of the popular ones.

 #### Vertify Successful Installation

 1. Open a `Terminal`.